voideditor/void/README.md

 Void is the open-source Cursor alternative.
 It's a fork of the of [vscode](https://github.com/microsoft/vscode) repository.

+If you're new, welcome!
+Feel free to check out our [Issues](https://github.com/voideditor/void/issues) page for the most pressing items to work on, and see [`CONTRIBUTING.md`](https://github.com/voideditor/void/blob/main/CONTRIBUTING.md) to get started with the build environment.

 This repo contains the full sourcecode for Void.
 We have a [waitlist](https://voideditor.com/email) for downloading the official release, but you can build and develop Void right now.

 ## Contributing